norvig/paip-lisp/docs/chapter3.md

 He or she must be aware that the first argument may be altered, and plan accordingly.
 This is far more complicated than the case with nondestructive functions, where the programmer need worry only about the results of a function call.

-The advantage of `nconc` is that it doesn’t use any storage.
+The advantage of `nconc` is that it doesn't use any storage.
 While `append` must make a complete copy of `x` and then have that copy end with `y,` `nconc` does not need to copy anything.
 Instead, it just changes the rest field of the last element of `x` to point to `y.` So use destructive functions when you need to conserve storage, but be aware of the consequences.